 Sometime in late 2004 the FBI initiated an investigation of Teamsters Local 727.
-The action was based on allegations contained in a lengthy report on corruption within the entire union prepared by court-approved IBT ethics overseer Edwin Stier and his staff.
+The action was based on allegations contained in a lengthy report on corruption within the entire union prepared by court-approved IBT ethics overseer Edwin Stier.
 The audit concluded that the local benefit plans had racked up grossly excessive administrative costs and diverted dental reimbursement funds to racketeering suspects.
 The FBI probe indirectly led to a private civil RICO suit in November 2011 against Coli, certain family members and the local itself.
 The plaintiff, SCI Illinois Services Inc., a provider of funeral services, alleged that officials of Local 727 created “a scheme to defraud and extort” money from SCI by wildly inflating the value of scheduled benefit contributions.
 The evidence looked convincing, but in January 2014 a federal judge dismissed the suit.
 In a separate case, a Cook County, Ill. judge in July 2015 ruled that Coli and Teamsters Local 700, of which Coli was a trustee, were jointly liable for $2.3 million for breaking the lease of an office building in suburban Des Plaines, Ill.

 According to last week’s indictment handed down by a Chicago federal grand jury, Coli used the threat of economic harm to extract quarterly payments of $25,000 from a local company, Cinespace Chicago Film Studios.
-Cinespace provided sites for shoots of two hit NBC television shows, Chicago Fire and Chicago P.D.
+Cinespace provided sites for the principal photography of a pair of hit NBC television shows, Chicago Fire and Chicago P.D.
 During the Quinn administration, the company received five state grants totaling $27.3 million, including one for $10 million in December 2014, to buy seven industrial properties near its North Lawndale, Ill. campus.
 Not long after, in March 2015, the Chicago Sun Times reported that the property actually wasn’t for sale.
-Cinespace, rather embarrassed, returned the grant, though it did keep the rest of the grant money.
+Cinespace, rather embarrassed, returned the grant, though it did keep the rest of the money.
 According to a reliable source, Coli “lobbied for all the state money to get Cinespace to build” in Chicago in the first place.
 The indictment also cited an unnamed enterprise affiliated with Cinespace whose employees are represented by Teamsters Local 727.

 Specifically, prosecutors are alleging that Coli demanded and accepted cash payments from Cinespace totaling $100,000.
 Those payments were transacted on the following dates, listed with their corresponding sum: July 7, 2016 ($25,000); October 4, 2016 ($15,000); November 29, 2016 ($10,000); December 22, 2016 ($25,000); and April 4, 2017 ($25,000).
-If Cinespace failed to make quarterly payments of $25,000, noted the indictment, Coli threatened to create unspecified economic damage to the studio; evidence suggests it was a strike threat.
-From any camera angle, this looked like a shakedown.
+If Cinespace failed to make quarterly payments of $25,000, noted the indictment, Coli threatened to create unspecified economic damage to the studio; evidence suggests this was a strike threat.
+From any camera angle, the payments looked like a shakedown.